-Persons with Generalized Anxiety Disorder (GAD) often feel worried and anxious.
-These feelings are not confined to a specific time or situation, but occur throughout the day.
-GAD can be an intense emotional state, which interrupts a person’s day-to-day activities.
+Persons with generalized anxiety disorder (GAD) often feel worried and anxious.
+These feelings are not confined to a specific time or situation but occur throughout the day.
+Generalized anxiety disorder can be an intense emotional state, which interrupts a person’s day-to-day activities.
 It affects both women and men, without any age predilection.
 It is difficult to diagnose this disorder, which is often confused with other mental conditions.

-There is no specific laboratory examination for the diagnosis of GAD.
-The process starts with observation of the affected person.
+There is no specific laboratory examination for the diagnosis of generalized anxiety disorder.
+The process starts with the observation of the affected person.
 The healthcare provider draws out the medical history and elicits the symptoms to see whether they are related to other medical conditions or fit the diagnosis of GAD.

 The mental healthcare provider should look for the baseline symptoms and classify them to identify what type of mental disorder they refer to.
 In this situation, it is necessary to be sure whether the person undergoes clinical distress.
-If any of these three symptoms occur for a period of six months at least, then the individual is identified as having GAD.
+If any of these three symptoms occur for a period of six months at least, then the individual is identified as having generalized anxiety disorder.

 The underlying cause for the emergence of GAD should also be searched for earnestly.
 The healthcare provider must actively look for and apply necessary tests for other disorders that could cause or contribute to GAD.

-Gastroesophageal Reflux Disease (GERD) is defined as a digestive defect that develops when the acid or fluid in the stomach refluxes into the esophagus.
+Gastroesophageal reflux disease (GERD) is defined as a digestive defect that develops when the acid or fluid in the stomach refluxes into the esophagus.
 GERD has no age predilection.
 Research has proved that people with acid reflux are often suffering from stress and anxiety which may act as the basic triggers.
-Studies are going on to find out the exact relation between stress and the quantity of acid in the esophagus.
+Studies are going on to find out the exact relationship between stress and the quantity of acid in the esophagus.

 Hypothyroidism is a condition in which there is an insufficient amount of thyroid hormone secreted from the thyroid gland.
 This leads to the occurrence of anxiety.
 Along with psychological treatments, replacement of the missing hormone is necessary to correct this cause of anxiety.